-The standards referenced here are cross-cutting, supporting the modernisation of all types of statistical production, and are endorsed by the HLG.
+The standards referenced here are cross-cutting, supporting the modernisation of all types of statistical production, and are endorsed by the HLG-MOS.
 For domain-specific standards, please see the Global Inventory of Statistical Standards.

 The GSBPM describes and defines the set of business processes needed to produce official statistics.
 It provides a standard framework and harmonised terminology to help statistical organisations to modernise their statistical production processes, as well as to share methods and components.